 Here we go!

 Common Sense Media – There might be some overlap of tools at this site – however, the list is one of the best I have seen!

 Adobe Spark’s design features capture visuals and turns them into social graphics, web stories, flyers, and animated videos and more!
 It can be used on a desktop or IOS device.

-Animoto: Photos and video can be put together in a professional looking presentation with your own style and music.
+Animoto: Photos and videos can be put together in a professional-looking presentation with your own style and music.
 Customize your photos and videos with text and get ready to present.